ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/05-information-flow.md

 ## Iteration, recursion, and information flow

 ::: TODO
+- Prio 1: remove short subsections? or extend them
-- when to use iteration, recursion, BFS, DFS, etc, etc
+- Prio 2: discuss when to use iteration, recursion, BFS, DFS, etc, etc
 :::

 Handling information flow in a recursive function can be a challenge.
 In